Mary Goulding: Professional career

 In 2019, Goulding played for the Rockhampton Cyclones in the Queensland Basketball League.

 For the 2019–20 season, Goulding moved to Sweden to play for IK Eos Lund of the Basketligan dam.

 In 2020, Goulding played for the Bendigo Spirit during the WNBL Hub season in Queensland.

 In 2021, Goulding played for the East Perth Eagles of the NBL1 West.
 She was the league's leading rebounder and earned All-NBL1 West First Team honours.

 For the 2021–22 WNBL season, Goulding returned to the Bendigo Spirit.

 In 2022, Goulding joined the Mainland Pouākai for the inaugural season of the Tauihi Basketball Aotearoa.
 She tore her achilles tendon during the season.

 In February 2024, Goulding signed with the East Perth Eagles for the 2024 NBL1 West season, returning to the team for a second stint.
 On 28 March 2024, in her return to the court 10 months after her accident, she had 14 points, 12 rebounds and four assists in a 96–81 loss to the Warwick Senators.
+Later that year, she played for Northern Kahu in the 2024 Tauihi Basketball Aotearoa season.

+Goulding joined the Rockhampton Cyclones of the NBL1 North for the 2025 NBL1 season.